Qatar Football Association

 The Qatar Football Association (الاتحاد القطري لكرة القدم) is the governing body of football in Qatar.
 The QFA was founded in 1960 and is based in Doha, Qatar.
-It became a member of FIFA in 1963 and of AFC in 1967.
+It became a member of FIFA in 1972 and of AFC in 1974.
 The Qatar Football Association organizes the main leagues of the Qatar football league system: Qatar Stars League, Qatari Second Division, including domestic cups: Qatar Cup, Emir of Qatar Cup, Sheikh Jassim Cup, Qatari Stars Cup and Qatar FA Cup.
 The association is also responsible for the men's, U-17, U-20, U-23, women's national teams and the local women's, youth and futsal football leagues.

 President

 Jassim Rashid Al Buenain is currently the president of the Association.
 He was elected on June 2, 2023, and succeeded Sheikh Hamad Bin Khalifa Bin Ahmed Al-Thani who held the position since 2005.

 History

 The advent of football at Qatar dates back to the year of 1948, accompanied by the arrival of oil companies.
 The new game's popularity expanded immediately, which led to the establishment of Al Najah as the country's first football club in 1950.
 Interest in football developed rapidly in the 1950s.
 Under the supervision of Qatar Oil Company (today QatarEnergy), the first football tournament ever in Qatar was held at the city of Dukhan.
 Despite the participation of several Doha teams – including Al Najah – host team Dukhan managed to win the 1951 Izzadeen tournament.
 Qatar Oil Company replaced the old competition with a new one, Pukett Cup kicked off during the 1957 season, Al Najah went on to win the cup for the first time in their history.
-The Qatar Football Association (QFA) was founded in 1960 to govern football in Qatar and became a member of FIFA in 1963.
-In 1967, it became a member of the Asian Football Confederation (AFC).
+The Qatar Football Association (QFA) was founded in 1960 to govern football in Qatar and became a provisional member of FIFA in 1970 and was fully affiliated in 1972.
+In 1974, it became a member of the Asian Football Confederation (AFC).
 The Association organized the first Qatar League in 1972–73.

 Whether locally or regionally, rules and regulations were not very restrictive about players moving from one club to another, just a resignation letter and 10 Indian rupees were required of the player who wished to move.
 This undemanding system was in effect until the year 1962.
 The first venue with a grass pitch in the Gulf region was the Doha Stadium, which was inaugurated in 1962.
 Qatar built the Khalifa International Stadium in the 1970s to serve as the country's iconic sports stadium.
 From 2003 to 2017, the stadium was refurbished and expanded.
 The Emir Cup final was held there in 2017.
 In 2022 it will host World Cup matches.